spikeof2010/SpikesRelics/README.md

 15. Golem Amulet
     - Rare Relic for Ironclad
 	- At the beginning of each turn, draw 1 attack to your hand.
+16. Hailfire Sword
+	- Boss Relic for Ironclad
+	- At the beginning of your turn, gain 1 strength.
+At the beginning of combat, shuffle 2 copies of The Serpent into your draw pile.
 Colorless Cards Include

 1. Assess [0]